jamenamcinteer/react-node-course-emaily-app/README.md

 We want to dispatch an action once the api request has been completed

 Refactor App component from functional to class for access to lifecycle method on render (componentDidMount())

+Import connect to give certain components access to action creators

+`import * as actions from "../actions"` - Get all actions defined in actions file and assign to actions object

+`export default connect(null, actions)(App)` - mapStateToProps is null; second argument is normally mapDispatchToProps, which is the same as the actions object in this case.
+Can be accessed by, for example, `this.props.fetchUser()` without the need of a mapDispatchToProps method